27392/pron/README.md

 # simple-91downloader
-Simple implementation of 91porn downloader written by java.
+Simple implementation to download video from https://91porn.com written by Java.

 # Requirements